 The situation becomes more tricky when a taxpayer has more than one residence.
 Section 222(5) of the Taxation of Chargeable Gain Act 1992 provides that an election must be made within two years of acquiring the second residence.

 If the taxpayer does not make an election, the Act also provides an inspector who will determine which is the main residence on the basis of facts.
-Hence, this document is important as it informs the government which property is your main residence for the purposes of exemptions from CGT calculations.
+This document is crucial as it informs the government which property is your main residence for the purposes of exemptions from CGT calculations.

 For more information about exemptions in relation to private residence reliefs, please visit section 222-226 of the Taxation of Chargeable Gain Act 1992.